raomin/ESPAltherma/README.md

 ![](doc/images/haentities.png)

-- `sensor.altherma` holds the values as attributes.
+- `sensor.althermasensors` holds the values as attributes.

 - `switch.altherma` activates the relay connected to the `PIN_THERM`